TRaSH-Guides/Guides/docs/Sonarr/Sonarr-setup-custom-formats.md

 ??? tip "Proper and Repacks - [CLICK TO EXPAND]"

-    I also suggest to change the Propers and Repacks settings in Radarr
+    I also suggest to change the Propers and Repacks settings in Sonarr

     `Media Management` => `File Management` to `Do Not Prefer` and use the [Repack/Proper](/Sonarr/Sonarr-collection-of-custom-formats/#repack-proper) Custom Format.